Sielu-Rooster/RoosterHands/README.md

 # RoosterHands

-This library is intended to provide tools and code for DCS pilots to build their own low(ish)-profile, modular, wireless button sets to extend immersion with virtual cockpits.
-Many current leap motion users, myself included, are fairly disappointed with DCS's current leap integration, and feel like it's a bit finicky and unreliable.
+This library is intended to provide tools and code for Virtual pilots to build their own low(ish)-profile, modular, wireless button sets to extend immersion with virtual cockpits.
+Many current leap motion users, myself included, are fairly disappointed with DCS and/or OpenXR's current leap integration, and feel like it's a bit finicky and unreliable.
 The best solution we've found is PointCTRL: https://pointctrl.com/

-But having sat on the waitlist for about a year, some of us have started taking matters into our own hands.
+But after sitting on the waitlist for about a year, some of us started taking matters into our own hands.
 If you want a more professional project and don't mind waiting, get on the PointCTRL waitlist.
 If you want to get your hands dirty, and don't mind kludging something together now... read on!

 If you want to see Roosterhands in action, I recorded a full AH-64D mission... the first two minutes are the good pointy stuff, the rest is just me flying poorly: https://www.youtube.com/watch?v=0kCUDKgZT-g